Using SAP’s Goals as Leverage to Cut or Avoid Costs

 • Non-Terminable Appendices/Software: As many companies who have SAP software know, it’s all or nothing.
 SAP will not allow you to terminate individual appendices or software products.
 Instead, you must terminate your entire agreement.

 • Maintenance Fee Increases: Many companies do not focus on maintenance protections when negotiating with SAP.
 However, negotiating maintenance protection is critical for long-term predictability because SAP’s standard language allows them to increase maintenance costs.
 This is certainly a potential lever for SAP to use to increase predictable on-premise revenue given the current environment.
+SAP is targeting continuation of providing maintenance for Business Suite 7 until the end of 2027, with companies having the option to buy a maintenance extension until 2030 for an incremental 2% in maintenance fees.

 • Audits of Utilization: SAP typically can audit customers on an annual basis to confirm levels of utilization and any potential compliance gaps.
 These are normally resolved or paid for by the customer within the quarter the SAP audit report is issued.
 It is important to maintain diligence by self-assessment as well as by understanding your entitlements and your metrics to make the audit risk less severe.